holochain/holochain-rust/nodejs_container/README.md

 app.stop();
 ```

-See also the example directory

 ## Deployment
 Recommended pattern for deployment:

+In your CLI, navigate to the directory containing these files.

 Use `npm version [patch, minor, major]` (depending on the type of update)
-This will create a tag, and update the package.json.
+This will update the package.json.

-Push the tags to github
-`git push --tags`
+Commit this.

-Push the code to github
+Push it to github.

-`git push origin master`
+Create a tag on github of the format `holochain-nodejsY.Y.Y` where `Y.Y.Y` is the version number of the tag.
+This is really important.

 This will cause the CI to build for all platforms, and upload the binaries to github releases.